NCBI-Hackathons/PSST/README.md

 Clustering disease types through the ClinVar database in various categories such as assorted metabolic diseases and breast cancer to see the relationship among human variations and phenotypes.

-1. Diseases were manually found through ClinVar dataset.
+1. Diseases were manually found using ClinVar dataset.
 Those that were not a match were eliminated.